-I am a Ph.D.
-Candidate at UC Berkeley and a member of the Power Electronics Group advised by Professor Seth Sanders.
+I am a fifth-year Ph.D. student at UC Berkeley and a member of the Power Electronics Group advised by Professor Seth Sanders.
 I received the M.S. degree from UC Berkeley in 2015 and the B.S. degree from Olin College of Engineering in 2012, all in electrical engineering.
-I have previously held research positions at the Massachusetts Institute of Technology in Cambridge, Mass., ABB Corporate Research in Baden-Dättwil, Switzerland, and the National University of Singapore.
+I have previously held research positions at NREL, MIT, ABB Corporate Research, and NUS.

 Selected Awards and Honors

 - Best Paper Award, IEEE Workshop on Control and Modeling for Power Electronics (2016)

 - UC Berkeley EECS Chair's Excellence Award (2013)